 Dr. David L. Eisler has served as president of Ferris State University since July 2003.
 Under his leadership Ferris has experienced eight years of record enrollments, resulting in Ferris status as the fastest growing public university in the state.
 Through his leadership Ferris State University provides education in Big Rapids, at seventeen locations throughout Michigan, and on-line.

-Midwestern Higher Education Compact.
-He promotes the area through
+Board of the Midwestern Higher Education Compact.
+He promotes the area through service

 Throughout his career, Dr. Eisler has been heavily involved in community service and he believes strongly that service is an important component of the educational experience.
 With the American Association of State College and Universities and the New York Times, he helped create the American Democracy Project.
 He currently serves as chair of the Michigan Nonprofit Association, and serves on the boards of the Grand Rapids Symphony, the Michigan Association of United Ways and numerous charitable efforts.